subtleazn/koreapinoy/README.md

-# Korea PinoySeoul Blogger Theme
+# Korea Pinoy International Film Festival Blogger Theme

-This is a custom Blogger theme designed for the Korea PinoySeoul blog, deployed on `korea.pinoyseoul.com`.
+This is a custom Blogger theme designed for the Korea Pinoy International Film Festival website, deployed on `korea.pinoyseoul.com`.
 This theme has been updated to improve Search Engine Optimization (SEO), structured data (Schema.org), and social media sharing capabilities.

 ## Features